AbdulShabazz/UnrealEngine-ThinMan/SCREENPLAY/README.md

 # Thin Man
 A man injured in a terrible pharmaceutical accident is made invisible from the back and from the side.
-Unable to sleep, he decides to seek vengeance against those whom wronged him.
+Unable to sleep, he decides to punish those whom injured him.